We are now accepting article & cover art submissions for our Spring 2020 issue!

 At the time the manuscript was written, authors must have been a) a full-time UO student or b) a non-UO student conducting research at the UO or under a UO faculty member.

 Submissions to this journal consist of two parts:

-- Endorsement by the manuscript’s faculty sponsor (i.e. professor or research adviser).
-With the submitted manuscript, students must indicate the name and email address of their faculty sponsor, who we will send a brief endorsement form.
+Endorsement by the manuscript’s faculty sponsor (i.e. professor or research adviser).
+With the submitted manuscript, students must indicate the name and email address of their faculty sponsor, to whom we will send a brief endorsement form.
 This form must be completed by the faculty sponsor in order for the manuscript to be considered for publication.
 Please speak with the faculty member before sending us his/her contact information.

-- In the case of creative works, an essay detailing the work’s composition, sources, performance, etc. is provided as the text, with the nontextual content provided as supplementary files.
+In the case of creative works, a short essay detailing the work’s composition, sources, performance, etc., with the nontextual content provided as supplementary files.

-- Avoid footnotes.
+Avoid footnotes.
 However, if there is critical supporting text that does not fit in the main text flow, an endnote (i.e. NOT a footnote) may be appropriate.

-- Use of spell check and proofreading by a peer/faculty member are strongly recommended.
+Use of spell check and multiple rounds of proofreading by a peer/faculty member are strongly recommended.

 *WE WILL ACCEPT ONLY ONE SUBMISSION PER AUTHOR PER PUBLICATION CYCLE*